graphql-java/graphql-java-extended-scalars/README.md

 }
 ```

+### Netflix DGS

+If you are using [Netflix DGS](https://netflix.github.io/dgs) see their [configuration documentation](https://netflix.github.io/dgs/configuration/#dgs-extended-scalars-graphql-dgs-extended-scalars)

+## How to add extended scalars to your schema

-And use the scalar in your schema
+To use a extended scalar in your schema, define the scalar like shown below for `DateTime`

 ```graphql
 scalar DateTime